 During 2003, KLT Gas management determined that two gas properties were impaired as development activities indicated a decline in the estimates of future gas production.
 As a result of the lower estimated production, the carrying amount of each property exceeded its estimated fair value based upon discounted estimated future cash flows, which resulted in impairments on the two properties.
 Internal and third party models were used to estimate future production volumes, natural gas pricing, capital expenditures and operating costs.
 Cash flow models were based on management's current understanding of prospect geology, well costs and projected operating expenses.
 Natural gas pricing assumptions were based on the New York Mercantile Exchange Henry Hub Natural Gas forward curve, adjusted for basis differentials and other transportation charges.
-The impairments totaled \$15.2 million and were recorded as losses in (Gain) Loss on property in Great Plains Energy's consolidated statement of income and the related \$5.9 million tax effects were recorded as reductions to income taxes resulting in a \$9.3 million reduction to earnings in 2003.
+The impairments of \$15.2 million and the related income tax effect of \$5.9 million are reflected in Loss from Discontinued Operations on Great Plains Energy's consolidated statement of income resulting in a \$9.3 million reduction to earnings in 2003.